loosenthedark/brew-barberista-landing-page/README.md

     - These two More Info subsections are stacked on mobile and tablet, and lie side by side on desktop
     - Each panel contains informative blurbs highlighting a variety of USPs offered by Brew Barberista.
 The text is set against carefully-positioned full-width and -height background images.
     - As screen width increases and space permits, several (initially hidden) elements are revealed across tablet and desktop devices.
 These include supplementary paragraphs of text and call-to-action `button`s.
-    - The 'Our Partners' CTA `button` (visible on desktop only) in the Brew Coffee `div` directs the user to the 'Our Partners' `section` of the site (see below), while the 'Book Now' `button` (visible on tablet and desktop) beneath the 'Get in touch' Brew Barber heading causes the page to scroll right down to the `footer`, where the business's contact details can be found (see below).
+    - The 'OUR PARTNERS' CTA `button` (visible on desktop only) in the Brew Coffee `div` directs the user to the 'Our Partners' `section` of the site (see below), while the 'BOOK NOW' `button` (visible on tablet and desktop) beneath the 'Get in touch' Brew Barber heading causes the page to scroll right down to the `footer`, where the business's contact details can be found (see below).

   - ##### Customer Reviews `section`: